liquidg3/altair/README.md

 web application framework that exists for node.

 Altair's flexible architecture actually allows us to connect to other libraries, platforms, frameworks, as easily as devices.
-Connecting hardware and software are both amazingly easy in Altair.
+Connecting hardware and software are now both amazingly easy!

 Core Values
 ---

-The Altair team has a core principle different than most other software teams.
+The Altair team has core principles different than most other software teams.
 We strive for these values in everything that we do.
-Sometimes we come up short, but we always try and push each other to our limits and keep each other honest.
+Sometimes we come up short, but we push each other to our limits and keep each other honest.

-1. **Tomorrow must be more productive than today.** Over enough time, all things are renewable.
+1. **Tomorrow must be more productive than today.** Over enough time, almost all things are renewable.
 All things except time.
 We do everything in our power to enhance each others productivity while minimizing the complexities added to our lives.
+We can't get our time back, so lets maximize what we can get done and minimize the time that it takes.

-1. **The difficulties in managing the code should not increase with lines of code.** We chose [dojo's very powerful AMD implementation](http://dojotoolkit.org/documentation/tutorials/1.9/modules/) to keep code management from becoming a problem we have to solve (we hate solving problems that are not the problems we're setting out to solve =).
+1. **The difficulties in managing the code should not increase with lines of code.** We chose [dojo's very powerful AMD implementation](http://dojotoolkit.org/documentation/tutorials/1.9/modules/) to keep code management from becoming a problem we have to solve).
 We also rely on a strict file and config structure.
 It's proven very successful for us and we only intend on making it better.

 1. **One should focus on the problem they are trying to solve and forget all else.** We are trying to solve the problem of how to connect and control many devices as elegantly and simply as possible, not whether or not Ember.js is cooler than Angular.js or if python would kick ruby's ass in a street fight.
-Do that stuff over the foosball table while we blow minds.
+Do that stuff over the foosball table, we'll be over here building mind blowing experiences.

 1. **Never forget that it's the value our systems provide to individuals that allows us to pursue our passions.** If you have time to spend, why not spend it making someones life better.
 We are going to launch our "App Store of Everything"